Updated January 2024. This article uses affiliate links which help me keep this site online without annoying banner ads. Thank you!

 That said, what’s the best instant camera and film for an event like a wedding?

-If you just want a quick recommendation without the fuss, get yourself a Fuji Instax Mini 9, Fuji Instax Mini film, and call it a day.
+If you just want a quick recommendation without the fuss, get yourself a Fuji Instax Mini 12 camera, Fuji Instax Mini film, and call it a day.
+(For those of you who may be using ad blockers that delete my affiliate links, the rec is a Fuji Instax Mini 12 camera and film).

-The Two Major Brands: Polaroid Originals and Fuji Instax
+The Two Major Brands: Polaroid and Fuji Instax

 First, it is important to know that there are two major brands that are currently making instant film cameras.
 Most of you will remember Polaroid with its timeless square frame.
-Polaroid itself stopped producing cameras and film in the late 2000s, but Polaroid Originals has stepped in and makes new Polaroid-style film that works in both vintage cameras and new ones.
+Polaroid itself stopped producing cameras and film in the late 2000s, but Polaroid Originals (now just ‘Polaroid’ again) has stepped in and makes new film for vintage cameras and new ones.

 The second brand out there is Fuji Instax.
 You’ve likely run into many of these cameras, as they are colorful, cheap, and plentiful.
 Fuji Instax Mini cameras in particular have proved to be enormously popular.
 Confusingly, you’ll likely hear many people call these ‘Polaroids,’ but Fuji Instax and Polaroid cameras are very different and are not compatible with each other.